-The technology platforms that represent the foundation for digital innovation are rarely understood by business people, and it is usually up to tech people to decide what the 'stack' looks like, as underlying code and architecture for Web, mobile or SaaS apps.
+The technology platforms that represent the foundation for digital innovation are rarely understood by business people, and it is usually up to tech people to decide what the 'stack' looks like, as underlying code and architecture for Web, mobile or Software-as-a-Service (SaaS) apps.

 Given the confusing, overlapping classifications of what underlies a technology platform in the cloud, it is very difficult to present a single, unbiased view of what represents optimal architecture or best practices, when considering digital innovation.